wanx-troopers/wanx-troopers.github.io/control.md

 Dec 2025 a version trained for Wan 2.2 was released, "doesn't seem to need any code changes".

 > it needed at least part of the body ... white background

+> how i can run stand-in lora ?
+> need to load it in the model loader lora input as it's different kind of a lora